MikeHopley/ftl-ships-strategy/index.md

 Use your Shield Drone precisely.
 Activate it immediately in most fights, but sometimes delay it instead.
 For example, when you have shields and the enemy has a Basic Laser and a Hermes Missile: wait 6 seconds before powering the drone, and you can block a lot of missiles.
 You can also depower the drone after a shield is hit, to reset the drone's internal timer.
 For example, this makes you invulnerable against a Heavy Laser.

+As with Stealth B, keeping oxygen below 50% decreases the chance of weapons being hit.

 As with Stealth A, your starting weapons are strong but slot-inefficient.
 They *can* last the whole game, but you'll probably replace one of them eventually.
 The Mini Beam can hit four rooms on many ships.

-As with Stealth B, keeping oxygen below 50% decreases the chance of weapons being hit.
-It's awkward on this layout, however; consider pre-venting then refilling slightly.

 Your strong weapons are your best defence, so spend your first 25 scrap on weapons-3 as a damage buffer.
 Typically buy shields next, and then look at improving offence or upgrading to shields-4.
 It's also reasonable to buy a weapon before shields, so consider doing this if you find something like a Flak 1.
 Also remember you can use the Mini Beam [as an Anti-bio Beam](https://www.reddit.com/r/ftlgame/comments/72lds2/every_beam_can_be_an_antibio_beam/), increasing the value of shields-4.